mforets/Bilinear-Demo/README.md

 It is encouraged that you solve these problems on pen and paper before writing any code.

 1. Design a method to evaluate a system of bilinear equations for a given vector of variables: `evaluate(sys::BilinearSystem, vals::Vector{Variable})`.
-Assume that all variables have specified numbers (`Float64`).
+Assume that all variables are determined.
 2. Design a method `substitute(sys::BilinearSystem, var::Variable)` to substitute for a given variable `var`, obtaining a new `BilinearSystem`.
-Do not assume that all variables are determined.
-3. Design a method `solve(eq::BilinearEquation)` to solve the equation, assuming that `eq` only has one unique variable label.
+3. Design a method `solve(eq::BilinearEquation)` to solve the equation, assuming that `eq` has a unique variable.
 4. Design a method to evaluate the Jacobian matrix `jacobian(sys::BilinearSystem, vals::Vector{Variable})` for a given vector of variables.
+Again, assume that all variables are determined.
-5. Extend the `solve` method for the multivariate case, `BilinearSystem`.
+5. How would you extend the `solve` method for the multivariate case, `BilinearSystem`?